5.5 End of Life

 Revisiting Goals of Care

 Goals of care should be established to guide the aims and focus of treatments corresponding to what is most important to the child and family.
-As end of life approaches, goals of care may shift from dual goals of cure and comfort to comfort directed care alone.
+As end of life approaches, goals of care may shift from dual goals of cure and comfort to comfort-directed care alone.
 As long as the child’s quality of life is considered to be good, prolonging life and maximizing comfort are often concurrent goals.
-The following suggestions may be discussed to create an approach which will most likely achieve the child and family’s goals.
+The following suggestions may be discussed to create an approach that will most likely achieve the child and family’s goals.

-Changes in gastrointestinal functioning with failure to absorb drugs, food and fluid; diarrhea or constipation.
+- Changes in gastrointestinal functioning with failure to absorb drugs, food and fluid; diarrhea or constipation.
 Discussion of these changes may improve understanding of decreased appetite and thirst outlined above.

 - Renal dysfunction with oliguria or anuria.
 Children who are receiving intravenous fluids may become incontinent as end of life approaches, and may have evidence of peripheral and pulmonary edema.
 If these occur, discontinuation of IV fluids may be helpful.